mjcrivera/EPI550_final/README.md

 ---

-## Final Project.Rproj
+## Final Project.Rproj in EPI550_final
-- Open terminal and use `cd` to navigate to `EPI550_final` directory, if not already.
+- Open terminal in `Final Project.Rproj` and use `cd` to navigate to `EPI550_final` directory, if not already.

 ---

-## Building the Docker Image
+## Building the Docker Image: final4
 - Execute `docker build -t final4 .` in the terminal.

 ---

 ## Make report
-- Then execute `make docker-run` in the terminal.
+- Execute `make docker-run` in the terminal.
-- See `report.html` in report folder located at local project folder.
+- See `report.html` in `report` folder located at local project folder.

 ---